1. History of the American People: Memory and Identity [Detailed information]

 The purpose of this course is to study the political culture of the USA, and its roots in Enlightenment thought, particularly in the English-speaking world, and referring primarily to the political experiences of the metropolis.
 The American democratic experiment will be analyzed as a point of reference for social life as different from Europe and, therefore, giving rise to a different tradition with major figures.

-5. American Visual Cultures [Detailed information, in Spanish]
+5. American Visual Cultures [Detailed information]

 This course focuses primarily on the history and current status of formal analysis, genre studies, and cultural interpretation of film narratives and other visual texts in America.
 The aim is for students to be able to analyze a broad spectrum of films, to perceive these texts in the context of the larger American cultural history, to explain the aspects of formal design, ideology and rhetoric, and to develop their argumentative skills related to this discipline.